 The course facilitates the development of the individual’s playwriting craft by exposing them to a range of theatre practices within an ensemble-based learning environment.
 Students are based at the world-leading centre for study and research in Irish theatre and performance.
 Because of NUI Galway’s rich tradition of student productions, writers will also have ample opportunities to stage their plays.
 And with Galway’s vibrant creative scene, students can see world-class work throughout the academic year.

 NUI Galway also has one of the world’s great Irish theatre archives.
 Students on this course will be able learn from the best – consulting manuscripts and promptbooks by such writers as W.B.
 Yeats, J. M. Synge, Sean O’Casey, Tom Murphy, Brian Friel, Thomas Kilroy, Marina Carr, Enda Walsh, and many more.

+All students take core modules in playwriting and dramaturgy.
+Students then can choose two optional modules that address a diverse range of specialised topics in the field of performance, directing, theatre business, applied theatre, theatre history, archival research and more.
 After classes conclude, students work on the completion of a new play or piece of writing for performance with a mentor in the profession.
 This work will receive a public staged reading in early summer at the O’Donoghue Centre for Drama, Theatre and Performance.